 - You say, "But I earned what I have.
 Nobody gave me anything.
-I worked hard and made myself a success story."
-And I'm not saying you didn't.
-But think with me for a minute: - The talents and the drive you used to make yourself a success-where did those come from?
+I pulled myself up by my bootstraps and made myself a success story."
+I'm not saying you didn't.
+But think with me for a minute: - The talents and the drive you used to make yourself a success, where did those come from?
 Did you bestow all those things on yourself?
-Did you choose your own DNA? - You say, "Well, no, but I developed those talents."
+Did you program your own DNA? - You say, "Well no, but I developed my talents."
 And sure, I'm not taking away from that.
-But the opportunities you had to develop them-did you provide yourself with all those?
-Do you really think that if you'd grown up a blind orphan in South Sudan, that you'd have all the opportunities you have now? - Not to mention that the air you breathe and the health you've used to pursue your life all comes from God. - My point is not to take away from your hard work, just to say that when you think about it, there is so much about our lives that goes back to things that God gave to us. - The Master says, ultimately, when you trace all of it back to its origins, "It all comes back to Me, and you're going to have to give Me an account for what you did with it." - I've always heard: There are two questions each of us will be asked in eternity: Question 1: What did you do with my Son?
-Did you receive my Son, Jesus, and his offer to save you?
+But the opportunities you had to develop them--did you provide yourself with all those?
+Do you really think that if you'd grown up a blind orphan in South Sudan that you'd have all the opportunities you have now? - Not to mention that the air you breathe and the health you've used to pursue your life all comes from God. - My point is not to take away from your hard work, just to say that when you trace it all back to its origins, so much about our lives goes back to things that God gave to us. - God says, "Trace your stuff back to its origins and it all comes back to Me, and you're going to have to give Me an account for what you did with it."

+I've always heard there are 2 questions each of us will be asked in eternity: Question 1: What did you do with my Son?
+Did you receive my Son Jesus and his offer to save you?
 Did you submit to him as Lord?
 That's the salvation question.
 Question 2: What did you do with my stuff?
-Did you use it for the purposes I gave it to you?
+Did you use it for the purposes I gave it to you!
+That's the stewardship question.